project-capo/RobotsManagement/README.md

 ##Brief description
-Application serves as a utility to manage a group of robots (see [Project Capo](http://project-capo.github.io/) for more details) located within a defined area (specified by the map used; by default - AGH, D17, second floor, "Laboratorium Robotów").
+Application serves as a utility to manage a group of robots (see [Project Capo](http://project-capo.github.io/) for more details) located both inside (specified by the map in *.json* format; by default - AGH, D17, second floor, "Laboratorium Robotów") and outside (*Google Maps*).
-Developed for both inside (map in *.json* format) and outside (*Google Maps*) purposes.

 ##Core functionalities